hidetatz/kubecolor/README.md

 When your terminal's background color is something light (e.g white), default color preset might look too bright and not readable.
 If so, specify `--light-background` as a command line argument. kubecolor will use a color preset for light-backgrounded environment.

+* `--force-colors`

+Forces colored output highlighting even if stdout is not a TTY.
+When you want to have colors, for example on `kubecolor get pod | grep Running`, you can force it via `--force-colors` flag: `kubecolor --force-colors get pod | grep Running`

 ### Autocompletion

 kubectl provides [autocompletion feature](https://kubernetes.io/docs/tasks/tools/install-kubectl/#enable-kubectl-autocompletion).
 If you are